nighterrors/_REPO-56A4F_General_/README.md

 - [CODE_OF_CONDUCT.md](/CODE_OF_CONDUCT.md "Code of Conduct")
 - More issue templates?
 - More [.github](/.github ".github folder") files - eventually
-- Folder hierarchy (if that prooves to be useful)
+- Folder hierarchy (if that proves to be useful)
 - *A script of some sort, that automagically sets up a repo that was based on this template.*
 	- Config files for aforementioned script.
 <?/?>